snimmagadda1/s11a.com/content/02-15-2025/index.md

 );
 ```

-However, if we try to test a protected route such as POST /users, with the above setup the test will have to actually authenticate with Github's Authorization server, using real credentials.
-This is extraneous for functional testing.
+This is good and simple.
+But, if we try to test the business logic behind a protected route such as POST /users, out of the box, the test will have to actually authenticate with Github's Authorization server, using real credentials.
+This is extraneous for functional testing (and a potential security risk!).
 There has to be a better way.

 [^1]: [DigitalOcean Intro to OAuth 2.0](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)